 If you cannot locate an item at any USC library, the Law Library may still be able to obtain it for you through interlibrary loan (ILL).

-First, use the online catalogs for the Law Library, the USC Libraries, and WorldCat.org to make sure a needed book or journal/magazine/newspaper is not available at any USC University Park Campus library.
+First, use the online catalogs for the Law Library, the USC Libraries, and WorldCat.org to make sure a needed book or journal/magazine/newspaper is not available in an acceptable digital format at any USC library.

 Note: ILL departments at USC (main campus, non-law) Libraries and Health Sciences Libraries will not fill ILL requests for any law school members.